JackGonzo11/Projects/Path_Finding_Visulaizer/README.md

  ```

 ## Files
-Cell:

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This file contains the class Cell.
+Cell:&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This file contains the class Cell.
 The maze is generated on a tile map with each tile being represented by a Cell.

 Maze_Generator:		This file contains the class Maze, which contains functions that creates a maze via recursive backtracking using a stack.

 Algorithm_Examples:
 	This file contains the class definitions of Deapth_First_Search, Dijkstras, and AStar.
 All of these class take a maze as an argument and apply their respective pathfinding algorithms to the maze.